26 January 2021

 11. If you believe that "death is a liberation of suffering" then aren't you justifying Zeke?

 In summary, the "serum bowl" destroys itself when faced with logic.
-There's no reason that Armin is chosen other than him being a main character.
 Killing Armin off would have solidified the no-character-is-safe notion and that not everyone can reach their dreams, friends can't always stay together, AND broken the stereotype of "shounen".

-A lot of people hype Season 4 but I think it isn't good at all.
+A lot of people hype Season 4 but I think it is pretty stale.
 But then, if Erwin were alive, there would be a cast of multiple masterminds playing politics, which would make it a difficult plot to write.

 AOT up to that point was a perfect masterpiece.
-But "Midnight Sun" highlights the fact that the author's priority is to cater to the shounen demographic (at the cost of a potentially more interesting plot) and it is the reason I can't give the series a higher than 8/10 rating.
+But "Midnight Sun" highlights the fact that the author's priority is to cater to the shounen demographic (at the cost of a potentially more interesting plot).

 07 January 2021